What Happens During an Oral Cancer Screening

 How Is Oral Cancer Checked?

-During an oral cancer screening, your dentist will check the tissues in your mouth for any signs of cancer or precancerous conditions through a visual and hands-on exam.
-This usually involves looking at all surfaces of the lips, top and sides and underneath the tongue, inner cheeks, the gums and the roof and floor of the mouth.
-Your dentist will also check for any abnormal signs like sores that won’t heal, red or white patches, lumps and changes in color and texture.
-Your dentist may also gently check (palpate) your neck, jawline and under your chin for swollen lymph nodes or other possible signs of a health problem.
-In some cases dentists may use a special light, rinse, or dye to highlight abnormal tissue.
+During the screening your dentist checks all surfaces of the lips, tongue, inner cheeks, gums, and the roof and floor of the mouth.
+She is looking for sores that will not heal, red or white patches, lumps, and changes in color or texture.
+She will also gently feel your neck, jawline, and under your chin for swollen lymph nodes.
+In some cases a special light or dye is used to highlight abnormal tissue.

 When Should You Suspect Oral Cancer?

-Oral cancer might not always present with obvious symptoms early on, but there are warning signs you can look for.
-Those include a sore that doesn’t heal, persistent pain in the mouth, pain while chewing or swallowing, a sore throat that won’t go away, or a lump in the mouth or neck.
-If any of these symptoms persist for two weeks or longer, you should request an oral cancer screening from your dentist or doctor.
+Oral cancer does not always present with obvious symptoms early on, but there are warning signs to watch for.
+A sore that does not heal, persistent mouth pain, difficulty chewing or swallowing, a sore throat that will not go away, or a lump in the mouth or neck are all reasons to request a screening.
+If any of these symptoms last two weeks or longer, contact your dentist.

 Where Do I Go to Check for Oral Cancer?

-Most people can receive an oral cancer screening in their typical dental office.
-Dentists are trained to detect the warning signs and to refer you to a specialist, if necessary.
-In cities such as Philadelphia, dental schools, cancer centers and public health clinics may provide screenings, some at lower cost or as part of educational campaigns.
-If you haven’t been screened recently and if you live in or near Philadelphia, give us a call to book your appointment today.
+Most people can receive a screening at their regular dental office.
+Dentists are trained to detect warning signs and refer you to a specialist if necessary.
+If you have not been screened recently and you live in or near Philadelphia, call Razavi Dental to book your appointment.

 Would Oral Cancer Show Up in Blood Work?

-It is important to know that oral cancer does not show up on a blood test.
-An actual diagnosis relies more on physical exams, biopsies or other types of imaging such as X-rays or CT scans.
-Blood tests might be useful in monitoring overall health or detecting cancer elsewhere in the body, but they are not reliable for detecting oral cancer specifically.
+Oral cancer does not show up on a blood test.
+Diagnosis relies on physical exams, biopsies, or imaging such as X-rays or CT scans.
+Blood tests may be useful for monitoring overall health but are not reliable for detecting oral cancer specifically.